LemonmadeDesigns/GRADES-CRUD-APP/README.md

 - Perform the READ method by reading data from a form
 - Perform the UPDATE method by updating data from a form
 - Perform the DELETE method by deleting data from a form
-- Creating front-end elements to handle the CRUD operations
+- Creating front-end elements to handle the CRUD operations using `jQuery`

 ---

 ## Glossary ##

 - `jQuery`:  jQuery is a concise and fast JavaScript library that can be used to simplify event handling, HTML document traversing, Ajax interactions and animation for speedy website development. jQuery simplifies the HTML's client-side scripting, thus simplifying Web 2.0 applications development.

+- `CRUD`: CRUD is an acronym that comes from the world of computer programming and refers to the four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.

 ---